 In Heritage Health-Chillicothe, 2.6% of Patients had UTIs

-This tells you the percent of patients that suffered from a urinary tract infection.
-UTI's are considered by many experts to be a barometer of nursing care .
-UTI's are often associated with a facility with lower levels of hygiene.
-However, this datapoint may be misleading for certain facilities due to different reporting standards for infections.
+This metric tells you the percentage of long-term residents that experienced a urinary tract infection.
+UTI's could be an indicator of lower quality nursing care.
+However, this statistic can be skewed for some facilities due to inconsistent reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of residents who were given antipsychotic drugs.
-While antipsychotic medications may be vital to many patients, it is important to ensure these medications are being used appropriately.
-In some cases, high levels of antipsychotic drug use may mean that a facility is using these medications to control patient behavior.
+This tells you the percentage of patients who were given antipsychotic medications.
+While antipsychotic drugs may be vital to many residents, it is important to make sure these medications are being used only where medically required.
+In limited situations, increased usage of these drugs may indicate a nursing home is using these medications to subdue residents.